The Courage to Be Free: Contents summary

 In comparison to his previous book, Dreams from Our Founding Fathers: First Principles in the Age of Obama (2011), DeSantis argues for more executive power, boasting his use of the veto to control Florida's House of Representatives and Senate, and rejecting the Freedom Caucus's position on a small government, of which DeSantis was a member.
 DeSantis justifies his use of executive power to police "private institutions [that] wield an enormous amount of power over society", and quotes himself telling Ultimate Fighting Championship (UFC) president Dana White that he would "overrule any mayor that gives [the UFC] a hard time".
 By contrast, in Dreams from Our Founding Fathers, he criticizes Barack Obama for executive overreach, accusing Kathleen Sebelius of using her power to "intimidate private businesses for engaging in speech she didn't like".
 Additionally, DeSantis is critical of other Republicans governing "as corporatists" and campaigning on "free market principles".

-Although described as a memoir, The Courage to be Free mentions few details of DeSantis's career; for instance, his 2016 United States Senate candidacy bid is omitted.
+Although described as a memoir, The Courage to be Free mentions few details of DeSantis's career; for instance, his 2016 United States Senate bid is omitted.
 The book briefly covers DeSantis's enjoyment of baseball and his working-class parents, though it presents his time at Yale University with scorn for the student body's "unbridled leftism".
 Mentioned in the book is DeSantis's political philosophy, including an overhaul of the federal government, such as reclassifying federal employees such that the president could fire them at will.
 DeSantis promotes his efforts to relocate the United States Embassy of Israel to Jerusalem and combat Chinese influence in Florida.